blocklet/blocklet-site/developer/docs/pages/apis/blocklet-sdk/index.md

 ### client.getPermissions()

-Get all permissions of the team
+Get all permissions of the app

 - _@return_ `{ code, permissions }`